Scip316/scip-v1.github.io/readme.md

 - make it mobile-friendly
 - buttons maybe too close to each other
 - make it modular | easier to add projects
 - reuse the same colour scheme
+- make background stay the same when scrolling
 - remove borders and drop shadow (optional)